emard/esp32blesynscan/README.md

 "Serial Bluetooth Terminal" can connect in
-Low Energy mode with long touch on SynScan_BLE device selecting custom profile and accepting offered UUID values for Service, RX and TX.
+Low Energy mode with long touch on SynScan_BLE device selecting custom profile and accepting offered UUID values for Service, Read and Write.

 Basic request/response works: